ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 This script marks a *song file* with *lyriclessness* approval/disapproval so that we can do that.

 Invoke it with ```approve-lyriclessness ask``` if you want it to ask individually for each file (along with a chance for one-key listening preview and one-key renaming/marking file as an instrumental, which helps with our stats).
+This can be a great first step for processing a folder of files.
+We can also use ```ask-if-instrumentals.bat``` to similar effect, for marking files that are instrumentals [which will make our transcriber script ignore them!]

 &nbsp;